-The Health Care Authority oversees eight health care programs.
+The Health Care Authority oversees these health care programs.

 The primary purpose of HTA is to ensure medical treatments and services paid for with state health care dollars are safe and proven to work.

-Medicaid is the largest Washington State medical assistance program, providing health care coverage to approximately 1.2 million low-income Washington residents.
+Apple Health is the largest Washington State medical assistance program, providing health care coverage to approximately 1.2 million low-income Washington residents.
 About two-thirds of Medicaid's clients are children covered by Apple Health for Kids.
-Medicaid's costs are shared by the state and federal governments.
+Apple Health's costs are shared by the state and federal governments.

 The goal of the Prescription Drug Program is to develop an evidence-based prescription drug program to identify preferred drugs for use by the participating programs (UMP, L&I, and Medicaid); make prescription drugs more affordable to Washington residents and state health care programs; and, increase public awareness regarding the safe and cost-effective use of prescription drugs.